 Incredibly I had just taken a photo of spittle on a hedgehog!
 I really must say once again that in writing this online diary I have discovered some fascinating facts about what goes on in my garden.
 I am now certain we have two smaller hedgehogs taking the food I put out and at least one larger one.
 I wonder what the chances are of seeing very young hoglets at some point.
 I’ll finish off this post with photos of the smaller hedgehog (that enjoys the sunflower hearts) during its visit tonight.

-All photos and videos above were taken in my garden.
-The photos were all taken through a window with outside lights on.
+All photos were taken through a window with outside lights on.
 I also used the manual focus setting on my camera to reduce the time the flash was used.